hugoescalpelo/assignment/deepface/deepface-testing.md

 ### Important!

-This program is based in YOLO (You Only Look Once) algorithm and in previous versions of this library, its indexes are stored in a .pkl file in the path of facal database.
-You have to delete this file everytime you add or delet a face from the facial database.
+This program is based in YOLO (You Only Look Once) algorithm and its indexes are stored in a .pkl file in the path of facal database.
+You have to delete this file **everytime you add or delete a face** from the facial database.

 ## Face recognition and results payload to server